-Euler's method for modelling the motion of a spherical body in water
+Euler's method for modeling the motion of a spherical body in water

-Modelling the motion of bodies in fluids is an important part of projects in various fields of science and engineering, including fluid dynamics, oceanography and engineering mechanics.
+Modeling the motion of bodies in liquids is an important part of projects in various fields of science

-This method allows us to take into account the effects of gravity, the density of the medium and the body, as well as the fluid resistance.
+This method allows you to take into account the influence of gravity, the density of the medium and body, as well

 This is one of the simplest methods of numerical integration of ordinary

-differential equations (ODEs), which allows us to approximate the solution of the ODE at
+differential equations (ODES), which allows approximating the solution of the ODE to

 at each time step.
 The basic idea of the method is as follows: the current

-value of the function is approximated through its derivative multiplied by a small
+value of a function is approximated through its derivative multiplied by a small

 time interval.

-We set the goal to develop a program in Julia and MATLAB language, which simulates the motion of the
+Our goal was to develop a program in Julia and MATLAB that simulates

-of the body and visualises the results in the form of graphs of changes in diving depth and body velocity over time.
+body movement and visualizes the results as graphs of changes in diving depth and body velocity over time.

-We will also compare the speed of identical scripts in these two languages and analyse syntactic differences.
+We will also compare the speed of identical scripts in these two languages and analyze the syntactic differences.

-Then for comparison we will describe the code in MATLAB and Julia in separate functions with
+Next, for comparison, we will describe the MATLAB and Julia code in separate functions with

-output the results of measuring the time spent on initialisation, calculations in the loop
+the output of the results of measurements of the time spent on initialization, calculations in the loop

 using MATLAB